pyOpenSci/python-package-guide/_sources/tutorials/1-installable-code.md.txt

     return a + b
 ```

 ## Step 4.
-Add metadata to your `pyproject.toml` file
+Modify metadata in your `pyproject.toml` file

-Next, you will add some metadata (information) to your `pyproject.toml` file.
+Next, you will modify some of the metadata (information) that
+Hatch adds to your `pyproject.toml` file.
 You are
 are welcome to copy the file we have in our [example pyospackage GitHub repository](https://github.com/pyOpenSci/pyosPackage).

 :::{admonition} Brief overview of the TOML file